-Prerequisite: Construction Technology I

-This course completes the Construction Academy coursework.
-Students may either participate in a skillsbased internship or remain on campus to complete the advanced course curriculum.
+Prerequisite: Cybersecurity Computer Essentials This course provides in-depth coverage of smallto-medium or ISP network knowledge and current cybersecurity risks and threats to an organization's data, combined with a structured way of addressing the safeguarding of these critical electronic assets.
+This course offers a hands-on approach to learning with interactive tools and labs to help students develop greater understanding of the general theory needed to build networks.
+Students acquire the knowledge necessary for protecting network services, devices, traffic and data.
+Students who meet specific criteria may participate in a worksite internship related to their career interests or will to remain on-campus to complete the advanced course curriculum.
 Students who participate in an internship are required to complete at least 6-8 hours per week at their internship site and must provide their own transportation to the internship site.
-(Construction Academy)
+(Cybersecurity Networking Academy)

-CT-766-3 Emergency Medical Technician: Basic and Clinical
+Emergency Medical Technician: Basic and Clinical

 Prerequisite: Foundations of Health Care - Honors.
 The Emergency Medical Technician National Registry EMT (NREMT) class will prepare students with the emergency skills to assess a patient's condition and manage medical, and trauma emergencies.
 The class provides classroom and clinical experiences.
 A minimum of 10 patient care pre-hospital calls, completed after school and on weekends.
 If students do not complete clinical, they may still pass the class but not receive the completer.
 This course serves as a prerequisite for coursework in the Emergency Medical Services Program at Howard Community College.
-(Academy of Health Professions)
+(Academy of Health Professions).